 Level 2 continues to explore themes from daily life using the next level textbook from the same series.
 Students continue to learn strokes and components of Chinese characters to develop their writing skills.
 More importantly, seeing Chinese characters as structures made up of strokes and components helps students to recognize and remember Chinese characters.
 The Pinyin system with its four tones is formally taught at this level, enabling students to pronounce/read more complex Chinese characters.
 At level 2, students begin to tell their own stories from pictures in Mandarin using vocabulary and sentence structures they have learned.

 Level 3/ Level 4 examines other themes that are of interest to young learners.
 Extra-Curricular Activities is one example.
-The textbook for this level comes from the same series as before and continues to use dialogue between children or parent and child to discuss the themes.
+The textbook for these two levels come from the same series as before and continues to use dialogue between children or parent and child to discuss the themes.
 For example, the conversation in the lesson on Extra-Curricular Activities has three children sharing their activities and why they like or dislike these activities.
-At level 3, there is greater emphasis on reading, understanding and writing.
+At both these levels, there is greater emphasis on reading, understanding and writing.
 Supplemental readers are used at this level to challenge our students and inspire them to discover more about Chinese culture.

 - PM Kindergarten and Pre-School class: 10:00 to 11:00 a.m.

 - AM Kindergartner, Pre-School and Early 1st Graders: 2:10 to 3:10 p.m.

 - PM Kindergarten through 6th Grade: 3:25 to 4:25 p.m

 To register, click here.
 All registrations after June 10th are first come/first serve.
 We now offer payment through PayPal or you can continue to send a check to PLS, P.O.
 Box 11092, Piedmont, CA 94611.
 There is a $15 fee per student for the convenience of PayPal.